Water Heater Answering Service

 Where the payoff shows up operationally

-- Tenant impact, access, photos, and owner-thread details organized
+- Tenant impact, business-opening pressure, access, photos, leak status, and owner-thread details organized.

-- After-hours jobs routed by approved emergency and callback rules
+- After-hours calls handled by approved emergency, dispatch, repair, replacement, and callback rules.

 How the operation changes when the phone stops leaking revenue